dyarawilliams/100-days-of-code/r1-log.md

 ### R1D15
 Began first project on Responsive Web Design.
 The project was to create a Tribute page I decided to do mine on Dr. Martin Luther King Jr.

+### R1D16
+Started on the Survery Form project from freeCodeCamp.
+Didn't get to complete it.
+Having trouble with the margins and padding.